 When and how do I receive my refund check?

 If you are making a refund request, checks are typically available for pickup at the Student Service Center two Fridays after your request is received.
-The first refund process of each semester begins after the first day of classes.
-Therefore, you can not receive a refund until the semester begins and then the two Friday rule is in effect.
+The first refund process of each semester begins after add/drop period.
+Therefore, you can not receive a refund until the add/drop and then the two-Friday rule is in effect.

 If you are a student who receives federal financial aid and that aid causes a credit balance that exceeds the minimum amount as defined by the College, an automatic refund check will be processed for you.
 Federal financial aid refunds are processed a week after the add/drop period ends or a week after your aid is disbursed, whichever is later.
 You will receive an email to your Emerson email account informing you that an automatic refund has been processed.